 What are your 2010 Tomato choices?

-This topic contains 5 replies, has 6 voices, and was last updated by Anonymous 6 years, 5 months ago.
+- This topic has 5 replies, 6 voices, and was last updated 10 years, 1 month ago by Anonymous.

 I’m curious what tomato varieties everyone is growing this year.
 I’m doing a range of types.
 Black from Tula; Cream Sausage; Box Car Willie; Druzba; Striped Cavern; Hillbilly Potato Leaf; and a cherry type.